SEC Chair: "Interpreting Bitcoin (BTC) as a Commodity Is the Starting Point for Regulatory Clarity"

 Summary

-• He said the SEC is moving away from past practices by laying out clear standards on what is and is not a security.
+• He added that the SEC is moving away from past practices and is presenting clear standards on what is and is not a security.

 Forecast Trend Report by Period